-Typical mallee growth - multistems from lignotubers Mallee Mallee is an Aboriginal name for a group of eucalypts which grow to a height of 2 - 9 metres and have many stems arising from a swollen woody base known as a lignotuber.
-They have an umbrella-like leaf canopy and the trees shade 30-70% of the ground.
-Several layers of vegetation grow in association with Mallee eucalypts, from large shrubs up to 3 m high to very small grasses and forbs, and ephemerals.
-There is a lot of bare ground and any leaf litter decomposes slowly in the dry conditions.
-Mallee is also a name given to the type of vegetation community in which the Mallee eucalypts grow.
-Mallee areas are generally very flat, and without hills or tall trees it is very easy to become lost.
-Some areas of Mallee have expanses of vegetated sand dunes.
-This probably accounts for the fear of the Mallee felt by many early explorers and settlers.
 The Mallee is a complex and sensitive environment.
 It contains a great diversity of organisms many of which are under threat.
-Since European settlement one third of all mammal species have disappeared from the Mallee of south-eastern Australia more than a dozen plant species are now considered threatened or rare as a result of clearing and grazing.
+Since European settlement one third of all mammal species have disappeared from the Mallee of south-eastern Australia and in the Victorian Mallee more than a dozen plant species are now considered threatened or rare as a result of clearing and grazing.
 Mallee soil is generally sandy and in some areas contains a high proportion of lime.
-In other areas the soil is quite salty and/or very shallow.
-It is often covered by a 'crust' of lichens and algae.
+In other areas the soil is quite salty and/or very shallow It is often covered by a 'crust' of lichens and algae.
 The soils of the Mallee Shrubland section of the Australian National Botanic Gardens have been specially prepared to suit these plants by the addition of sand and the alteration of the soil pH (acidity).
 The site is very well drained.
 There is another Mallee vegetation site in the Gardens at Section 100.
-It is well worth visiting if time permits.
-Distribution

-Mallee shrublands occur in southern Australia, as shown on the map.
+It is well worth the visit if time permits.
+Distribution Mallee shrublands occur in southern Australia, as shown on the map.